CogStack/CogStack-NiFi/nifi/README.md

 Before starting the NIFI container it's important to take note of the following things if we wish to enable HTTPS functionality:

 - the `nifi_toolkit_security.sh` script is used to download the nifi toolkit and generate new certificates and keys that are used by the container, take note that inside the `localhost` folder there is another nifi.properties file that is generated, we must look to the following setttings which are generated randomly and copy them to the `nifi/conf/nifi.properties` file.
-- in order to be able to generate new keys for production use you should DELETE the localhost folder in `security/localhost` and `nifi-cert.pem` + `nifi-key.key` files.
+- the trust/store keys generated for production will be in the `nifi_certificates/localhost` folder and  the `nifi-cert.pem` + `nifi-key.key` files. in the baes `nifi_certificates` folder.

+- as port of the security process the `nifi.sensitive.props.key` should be set to a random string or a password of minimum 12 characters.
+Once this is set do NOT modify it as all the other sensitive passwords will be hashed with this string.
+By default this is set to <strong>```cogstackNiFipass```</strong>

+Example:
 ```
     nifi.security.keystorePasswd=ZFD4i4UDvod8++XwWzTg+3J6WJF6DRSZO33lbb7hAgc
     nifi.security.keyPasswd=ZFD4i4UDvod8++XwWzTg+3J6WJF6DRSZO33lbb7hAgc